 - I. Papers will be submitted on different topics as specified in the course outline. - II.
 Attendance and discussion will be an important aspect of the course.
 Students are expected to attend class each week.
-The instructor must approve all absences.
+All absences must be approved by the instructor.
 Points for participation may be deducted for lack of attendance.
 Students who are absent for more than two class periods may drop one or more letter grades. - III.
 Three examinations will be given as scheduled in the course outline.
 Two exams will be project oriented with individual and group participation and one will be a reflective assignment over the course material. - IV.
 Group research projects will be required on pertinent topics related to school administration.